UCLA-Creative-Labs/dinner/CONTRIBUTING.md

 ## Pipeline

-`Sunshine` is configured to use a pipeline to merge changes to `master`.
+`Sunshine` is configured to use a pipeline to merge changes to `main`.
 Humans aren't perfect, so we abstracted all our merging to a pipeline managed by a bot, [Mergify](https://mergify.io/).

 ### Mergify

 Mergify is a great tool for managing production code.
 The idea is to rely on maintainers to validate and approve pull requests and let Mergify handle production.
-This way, no one directly touches `master`.
+This way, no one directly touches `main`.

 Key Aspects:
 - Mergify checks to see if the title follows conventional commits
-- Mergify, by default, will squash merge changes onto master
+- Mergify, by default, will squash merge changes onto main
 - Mergify automatically merges Dependatbots PRs
 - Mergify automatically dismisses stale reviews